Anfield Stadium

 History of Anfield Stadium

-Anfield is now considered the fifth-biggest football stadium in the UK.
+Anfield is one of the biggest football stadiums in the UK.
 It opened in 1884 and has been home to Liverpool F.C. since 1892.
 Before then, Everton had used the stadium until 1891 due to a dispute over rent prices.

 Since then, Anfield Stadium has undergone numerous renovations, including its famed Kop Stand, which was expanded in 1928 and can hold 30,000 people all standing!
 Anfield set its record attendance when 61,905 fans attended Liverpool v Wolves in 1958.
 It was decided that Anfield would become all-seating in the 1990s and after the infamous Hillsborough Disaster.